 The Health and Safety at Work (Hazardous Substances) Regulations 2017 are a set of workplace controls developed for each class of hazardous substance, and for particular phases of a substance's life cycle.
-These Regulations will come into effect in December 2017 and will replace the workplace controls set under the HSNO Act 1996.
+They replace the workplace controls set under the HSNO Act 1996.
+For more information on the Hazardous Substances Regulations 2017, see the WorkSafe website.